Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 Using vcpkg in Continuous Integration (CI) environments is basically like [using it manually CLI](#vcpkg---setup-using-cli).

-The way vcpkg artifacts updates the current shell environment needs to be taken into account when creating CI pipelines.
+The way how vcpkg artifacts updates the current shell environment needs to be taken into account when creating CI pipelines.
 The command `vcpkg activate` updates the current environment variables by extending `PATH` and adding additional variables required by installed artifacts.
 These modifications are only visible in the current running shell and spawned subprocesses.

-This fact doesn't affect manual usage on a local prompt, given a typical user runs subsequent command from the same parent shell process.
-In contrast, typical CI systems such as GitHub Actions or Jenkins spawn a new sub shell for each step of a pipeline.
-Hence, modifications made to the environment in one sub shell by running the `vcpkg activate` command are not persisted into the subsequent steps.
+This enables also manual usage on a local prompt, given a typical user runs subsequent command from the same parent shell process.
+In contrast, typical CI systems such as GitHub Actions or Jenkins spawn a new sub-shell for each step of a pipeline.
+Hence, modifications made to the environment in one sub-shell by running the `vcpkg activate` command are not persisted into the subsequent steps.

 Another aspect to consider is about handling the local vcpkg cache (e.g., `~/.vcpkg`).
 Common practice on CI systems is to recreate a clean environment for each run.
 Hence, vcpkg and all required artifacts are re-downloaded on every run.
-This can easily cause massive bandwidth waste for re-downloading the very same (huge) archives all the time.
-Instead, consider about preserving the local vcpkg cache between runs.
+This may cause massive bandwidth requirements for downloading the same (huge) archives all the time.
+Instead, consider preserving the local vcpkg cache between runs.

 ### GitHub Actions

-In GitHub Actions one can preserve environment settings from one step to subsequent ones via the special files exposed in `$GITHUB_PATH` and `$GITHUB_ENV`.
-One can refer to the custom action provided by [JonatanAntoni/actions/vcpkg](https://github.com/JonatanAntoni/actions) to get this for free.
+GitHub Actions allow you to preserve environment settings via the files exposed in `$GITHUB_PATH` and `$GITHUB_ENV`.
+Refer to the custom action provided in [github.com/ARM-software/cmsis-actions - Action: vcpkg](https://github.com/ARM-software/cmsis-actions) for more information.

-Preserving the runners vcpkg cache between runs can easily be achieved with an `actions/cache` step preceding the first `vcpkg activate` command.
-The above custom action takes this implicitly into account.
+Preserving the runners vcpkg cache between runs is achieved with an `actions/cache` step preceding the first `vcpkg activate` command.
+The above custom action uses this `actions/cache` step.

 ### Other CI Systems

-In CI Systems without a proper vcpkg integration one need to go for a workaround.
+In CI Systems without a vcpkg integration:
-Either,

-- keep all command depending on an activated environment within the same shell block, or
+- Keep all tool installation depending on an activated environment within the same shell block, or
-- repeat activation for each new shell block before running any dependent command.
+- Repeat activation for each new shell block before running any dependent command.

   ```sh
   . ~/.vcpkg/vcpkg-init